kmusayeva/StrokeClassification/README.md

 ### View the project:

-* Rmarkdown document can be viewed [here](https://kmusayeva.github.io/StrokeClassification/).
+* Rmarkdown report of detailed analysis can be viewed [here](https://kmusayeva.github.io/StrokeClassification/).

 * Click [here](https://kmusayeva.shinyapps.io/strokeclassification/) to try the interactive shiny app.